 The team used data from 25 randomized controlled trials investigating vitamin D supplementation.
 In total, data from 11,321 participants were analyzed.

-After adjusting for potentially confounding variables, such as sex, age, and study duration, they found that vitamin D supplementation produced a 12 percent reduction in the proportion of individuals experiencing at least one acute respiratory tract infection.
+After adjusting for potentially confounding variables, such as sex, age, and study duration, they found that vitamin D supplementation produced a

 In simple terms, if 33 people took vitamin D supplements, one acute respiratory tract infection would be prevented.
 If these results are confirmed, vitamin D supplementation could potentially prevent millions of respiratory infections each year.